darshan152/fyp/docs/UserGuide.md

 * New Column Name: Name of new column
 * Function: Function to apply in order to generate new column
 * Add: Add a column
-* Delete: Remove last column
+* Delete: Remove last row from transformation

 Add Functions:
 * Concat: Converts columns to string and concatenates the strings